Skip to content

 Black histories and the National Trust

-Many of the places and collections we care for have connections to black histories, shaping both global history and inspiring future generations’ creativity.
-Find out more about the people behind these connections, including a Birmingham businessman, an African American artist and a Kenyan-born poet, novelist and civil servant.
+Black people connected to the places and collections we care for have shaped global history, inspiring future generations' creativity.
+Find out more about the people and stories behind these connections, including a Birmingham businessman, an African American artist and an exiled emperor.

 Khadambi Asalache (1935–2006)